walterrowe/magick-frames/README.md

 # Donations and Support

 This package required time to develop and will require time to maintain.
-If you like this and would like to make a donation to help fund ongoing support and development, you can buy me a coffee - you can donate as many coffees as you like.
+If you like this and would like to make a donation to help fund ongoing support and development, you can buy me a coffee - as many coffees as you like!
 I really like coffee!!!

 [Buy Me A Coffee](https://buymeacoffee.com/walterrowe)